Sinhke/utility/README.md

-## Utility repo for common functions
+# Utility repo for processing video and image annotation data